Code-Institute-Submissions/P4-Sports-Expert/README.md

 - Acceptance criteria 3: Users can see all of their blog posts from profile section

-This epic centered around the users profile section including users being able to access profile page from the home page and edit and see their own blog posts from their profile page.
+This epic centred around the users profile section including users being able to access profile page from the home page and edit and see their own blog posts from their profile page.

 #### **EPIC: Crud Functionality [#Milestone 5](https://github.com/seanj06/P4-Sports-Expert/milestone/5?closed=1)**